 Yup!
 It’s the end!
 No more Game of Thrones episodes to look forward too! *sniff* Jon has gone north of the wall, Dany is dead and Arya has become Christopher Columbus!
-If you are like me – a mad fan of GoT, then visiting the Game of Thrones Filming Locations is a must!
+Ever wondered where Game of Thrones was filmed and wanted to re-live the moment?
+Now is your chance to visit the Game of Thrones Filming Locations.

 In part one we look at Iceland, Croatia, Northern Ireland & Scotland